 When we got to her flat the next night, the first thing she wanted me to see was her work.

 “Well, this is my little sweatshop,” she said, switching on a blare of work lights as I emerged from the top of the pull-down attic stairs.
 With a stoic crew of dress dummies and mannequins crowding around long, wide work tables piled with shining fabric, it did have the look of a busy workshop in still-life.
-Only Melanie animated this world of silk.
+Only Melanie animated this world.

 She must have been used to people being dumb-struck when first seeing her attic.
 My mouth formed a continuous “Wow” as she intoned in a tour-guide voice the name of each strange-looking sewing machine and pointed out the finished products that adorned the mannequins: bras and panties, camisoles and tap pants—from the lightest pinks to the deepest purples and black.
-I could not have imagined that silk could look so many different ways, yet still conform to the female shape.
+I could not have imagined that silk could look so many different ways.

 “In the last couple of years I’ve gotten ahead enough to invest in top-of-the-line equipment and material.
 Now I can pretty much make anything I can design—and fast enough to make it worth the effort.”
 She stood before me, awaiting my reaction.

-The musky odor of the silk, or of Melanie, the intimacy of our sudden closeness, the new, searching look on her face, the suggestion of the silken shapes, the effect of my own loneliness, all combined to leave me breathlessly excited.
+The musky scent of the silk, or of Melanie, the intimacy of the narrow spaces in the dormer attic, the new, searching look on her face, the suggestion of the silken shapes, my loneliness, all combined to induce an unexpected arousal.

 “Melanie, Melanie, this is so…cool,” was all I could croak.